lucyjanetetlow/cdcssg.github.io/_events/2016/family-weekend.md

 ### Are cots provided by the hotel?

 The hotel will be able to provide some cots, but supply is always limited, so if you have a travel cot you can bring, please do.

+### Is the price per night or for the weekend?

+The room price is for two nights, Friday 6th and Saturday 7th, so just book the number of rooms you need, not the number of nights!